-The 24 footballers who starred in Nike’s ‘Secret Tournament’ - Where are they now?
+The 24 players who starred in Nike’s Secret Tournament - What happened to them?

 Younger football fans might not be overly familiar with Hidetoshi Nakata, but the Japanese midfielder was a big star in the early 2000s - particularly in his home country.

 Nakata retired four years after Nike’s Secret Tournament, aged just 29, because he fell out of love with the sport.
-He is now a rice wine connoisseur and has reportedly profited quite nicely from his current venture.
+He became a rice wine connoisseur and has reportedly profited quite nicely from his current venture.

 The Onetouchables: Vieira, Van Nistelrooy, Scholes